-After a few passes with the clay bar, rub your hand over the area you cleaned to check for areas missed.
-You should feel a distinct difference between the areas you have clayed and the areas you have not clayed.
+After a few passes, rub your hand over the area you’ve cleaned to check for any misses.
+You should feel a distinct difference between the areas you have clayed and the areas you haven’t.
 Keep rubbing until all contamination bumps are gone.

 Finally, wipe the clay lubricant residue off with a soft microfiber towel, and buff to a nice luster.
-Just like waxing, it is best to work in small areas.
+Just like waxing, it’s best to work in small areas.
 Check the clay bar frequently for hard particles.
 When found, pick them off.
-Make it a habit to occasionally knead and reform the bar so that a fresh portion of the bar contacts your car’s paint.
+Make it a habit to occasionally knead and reform the bar so that a fresh portion of the bar makes contact with your car’s paint.

 If you drop your bar of detailing clay on the ground, it’s history.
 Toss it out.
 Don’t take any chances, discard the clay bar if it becomes impregnated with grit.
-Read the manufacturers’ directions for the number of uses of their clay bar.
+Read the manufacturers’ directions regarding the number of uses.
 Do not overuse your detailing clay.

-When you’re finished claying your car, you may need to wash it to remove the lubricant film.
-If you plan to use a pre-wax cleaner polish it will remove clay residue so there’s no need to wash.
+When you’re finished claying your car, you may need to wash it to remove any lubricant film.
+If you plan to use a pre-wax cleaner polish, it will remove clay residue so there’s no need to wash.
 After using clay, seal your freshly cleaned paint with your choice of wax or sealant.

 Automotive detailing clay isn’t just for paint.
 You can use detailing clay on any smooth, hard surface, including glass and chrome.
-Do not use clay on clear plastic, such as headlight lenses.
+Never use clay on clear plastic, such as headlight lenses.

 I also use my old clay to clean wheels.
 Detailing clay will safely remove stubborn, embedded brake dust, tar and road film from all factory wheels.
-I do not recommend using a clay bar on wheels that do not have a factory clearcoat or powder coat finish.
+However, I don’t recommend using a clay bar on wheels that do not have a factory clearcoat or powder coat finish.